nye17/CUBE_AST1601/README.md

 showcasing the simple steps of running cosmological simulations to the students of the SJTU AST1601 class.

+The project report should be sent to the instructor's email address with the
+title: "AST1601+姓名+bonus project"，and your report should be named "project3_姓名.pdf".
+The deadline for submission is by the end of June the 16th, 2024 (Sunday of the 17th week).

 This project requires you to learn how to use Linux or Unix operation system (you need to install a virtual machine or use the ``Window Subsystem for Linux`` if you use Windows; For MacOS you are already good to go), install computational libraries like the FFTW, compile Fortran code, and run a cosmological N-body simulation.
+Please follow the 10 steps below carefully.

 1. Once you finished setting up your Linux/Unix (included in Mac OS) environment, clone or download the CUBE_AST1601 code into your local